What is epilepsy?

 There are risks to any surgery, including a bad reaction to anesthesia, bleeding, and infection.
 Surgery of the brain can sometimes result in cognitive changes.
 Discuss the pros and cons of the different procedures with your surgeon and seek a second opinion before making a final decision.

-Dietary recommendations for people with epilepsy
+recommendations for people with epilepsy

 The ketogenic diet is often recommended for children with epilepsy.
 This diet is low in carbohydrates and high in fats.
 The diet forces the body to use fat for energy instead of glucose, a process called ketosis.